NEELOFARKHAN22/AWS-Amplify-BackEnd-FrontEnd-Application/README.md

-# Deploying a React.js Frontend and PHP Laravel Backend on EC2 using AWS CodeDeploy
+# Deploying a React.js Frontend and PHP Laravel Backend on EC2 using AWS CodePipeline

 ## Project Description